Azbee Awards

 About the Judging Process

 Experienced judges with background in business publications read each editorial, design, Web, newsletter, and Magazine of the Year entry.
-Their introduction to each entry is a required and important one-page cover letter of 250 words or fewer, describing the publication’s mission and readership and discussing both the work that went into the entry and its significance to readers.
+Their introduction to each entry are required and important essays of 250 words or fewer, one describing the publication’s mission and readership and one discussing both the work that went into the entry and its significance to readers.

 The following are the general criteria for judging: